 \begin{prp} Keep the notations of \Cref{cnstr:orientedslice}.
 Then the natural geometric morphism $ \plowerstar \colon \fromto{\orientedpull{\XX_{/X}}{\ZZ_{/Z}}{\YY_{/Y}}}{\orientedpull{\XX}{\ZZ}{\YY}} $ is étale and $ \plowershriek(1) \equivalent \prupperstar_1(\orientedpull{X}{Z}{Y}) $. \end{prp}

 \begin{proof} The claim follows from \Cref{lem:slicePath} along with \Cref{lem:slicepullback} applied to the top right, top left, and bottom left cubes in the diagram

-where the front and back faces of the bottom right cube are oriented fibre product squares, all other squares are commutative, and the front and back faces of each of the the top right, top left, and bottom left cubes are pullback squares. \end{proof}
+where the front and back faces of the bottom right cube are oriented fiber product squares, all other squares are commutative, and the front and back faces of each of the top right, top left, and bottom left cubes are pullback squares. \end{proof}

 \begin{cor} Keep the notations of \Cref{cnstr:orientedslice}.
 If the morphism

 is an equivalence, then we have a natural equivalence

 \end{cor}